 7 Reasons to Drink More Water

-4. Supports detoxification – Water will help to flush those toxins from your liver and kidneys.
+Water will help detoxify and flush those toxins from your liver and kidneys.

 Clearly, water serves many important functions that go beyond hydration.
 In fact, dehydration is probably one of the most common problems I tend to see with my clients.

 How do you know if you’re dehydrated?
-Here are 8 acute signs to be aware of:
+Let’s find out by learning the top signals you should be aware of:

 Well, it all starts with the hypothalamus, the amazing little gland in our brain that is responsible for triggering the process that balances the fluid in our bodies.

-When there is too little fluid in our body, the hypothalamus will detect this as dehydration and in turn will release certain hormones to control the kidneys from releasing more water.
-This means you urinate less, and also results in your brain signaling you to drink more water so that your hydration levels will return to normal.
+When there is little fluid in our body, the hypothalamus will detect dehydration and release certain hormones to control the kidneys from releasing more water.
+This means you urinate less, which signals your brain to crave more water so your hydration levels return to normal.

-But if you don’t tune into your body’s signals for more water, this can lead to chronic dehydration and potential issues, as noted above.
+If you don’t tune into your body’s signals for more water, you can end up with chronic dehydration and potential health issues, as noted above.